javiertuya/dotnet-test-split/README.md

 dotnet tool install --global DotnetTestSplit
 ```

-Run the `NetcoreJunitSplit` tool, passing the trx file as parameter.
+Run the `DotnetTestSplit` tool, passing the trx file as parameter.
 The below example will place each junit xml report file at the report folder, one file per test class

 ```
-NetcoreJunitSplit reports/mstest-report.trx reports
+DotnetTestSplit reports/mstest-report.trx reports
 ```

 ## Generating html reports